vicmmer/Asimina-triloba---gene-family-analysis/README.md

   - Identifies gene families that have undergone significant size changes along the pawpaw

 - ### 6.
 Phylogenetic dating
-5.config.sh
+6.config.sh
   - Generates the configuration file for treePL
-  - Run with: treePL config.cfg
+  - Run with: treePL 6.config.cfg

 - ### 7.
 GO enrichment analysis (topGO)
 7a.topgoprep.sh